Decoupling and randomization for double-indexed permutation statistics: Introduction

 Let $\A=[a_{ij}]\in\Rb^{N\times N}$ be an $N\times N$ matrix, let $\mX=(X_1,\ldots,X_N)^\top$ be a random vector, and consider the quadratic form $Z=\mX^\top \A \mX$.
 Such random variables were first studied by \cite{hanson1971bound} in the case where $\mX$ is Gaussian, with more structured versions of $\mX$ explored in subsequent works including \cite{rudelson2013hanson}, \cite{adamczak2015note}, and \cite{sambale2022concentration}.

 In particular, \cite{sambale2022concentration} investigated combinatorial quadratic forms.
 Generalizing their setup, let $\C=[c_{ij}]\in\Rb^{N\times N}$ be a \emph{doubly centered} matrix, namely,

-Our version of decoupling and randomization enables the following tail bound for the generalized combinatorial quadratic form:
+Our version of decoupling and randomization enables the following tail bound for the generalized combinatorial quadratic form,

-\begin{theorem}[A combinatorial Hanson-Wright-type inequality] Let $N\geq 20$.
+which coincides with the matrix correlation statistic of \citet{barbour2005permutation}. \begin{theorem}[A combinatorial Hanson-Wright-type inequality] Let $N\geq 20$.
 Assume that $\C$ is doubly centered and $\A =\{a_{ij}\}_{i,j\in[N]}$ has entries in $[-1,1]$.
 There then exists a universal constant $K>0$ such that the following hold true for any $t>0$. \begin{enumerate}[itemsep=-.5ex,label=(\roman*)] \item We have

 where $\norm{\cdot}_{\sf op}$ and $\norm{\cdot}_{\sf F}$ are the matrix spectral and Frobenius norms, respectively, $\A^{\sigma}$ denotes the matrix with entries $a_{\sigma(i)\sigma(j)}$, and ``$\circ$'' represents the Hadamard product. \item If we further assume $\A$ to be positive semidefinite, then we have